Part 6. Django-specific navigation

-Note that same type of navigation is available for the other frameworks: Pyramid, Flask etc.
+Note that same type of navigation is available for the other frameworks, such as Pyramid and Flask.

-Use the example from the "first steps" guide Step 4.
-Creating and Running Your First Django Project.
+Use the example from the "first steps" guide Create and run your first Django project.

 Jumping from a view to a template

-views.py for editing (F4).
-In the left gutter, next to the line
+Open the file views.py for editing F4.
+In the gutter, next to the line

 template_name = "polls/index.html", you see the icon .

-Hovering the mouse pointer over this icon reveals the following popup:
+Hovering over this icon reveals the following popup:

 Jumping from a template to a view